 Although the internet has been around for decades, it’s still just getting started.
 One thing is for certain, our consumption of data is going to continue to grow and along with it will our need for higher bandwidth (both upload and download).
 Streaming is quickly becoming the preferred method to consume high definition audio and video, the audience for online gaming is broadening, smart home and other internet-enabled devices are flying off shelves, and practical applications for virtual and augmented reality are being explored.
 Fiber is what will make all these – and whatever might follow – possible.

 Equipment upgrades have made high (download) speed internet over copper cables possible, but we are reaching the physical and fiscal limits of upgrading a technology that is quickly becoming outdated.
-On the other hand, we have barely scratched the surface of what is possible with fiber. altafiber has recently rolled out a 2 Gig internet offering that opens up a whole new level of connectivity for consumers, and further sets us apart from our competitors.
+On the other hand, we have barely scratched the surface of what is possible with fiber. altafiber has a 2 Gig internet offering that opens up a whole new level of connectivity for consumers, and further sets us apart from our competitors.
 But 2 Gig is just the start.
 In a lab setting, researchers have managed to achieve speeds of approximately 100 terabits per second (equal to 100,000 gigabits per second), in a single fiber-optic line.
 It’s practically impossible to imagine what that type of bandwidth could allow in the future.

 As recent history has shown, the ways people are using the internet are quickly evolving.
 Internet providers who haven’t invested in fiber to the home yet won’t be able to meet the bandwidth demands of customer needs in the near future.
 So, the next time you are in the market for a new internet service provider, you might want to consider one whose network is built for the future and choose Fioptics from altafiber.